Harshad347/To-Doo-App/README.md

 # To-Doo-App
-To-Doo is a simple Task creating application which can be create, update, delete by user.
+**To-Doo** is a simple Task creating application which can be used create, update, delete a task.

 # Technologies
 - Django